WJP-DAU/eu-thematic-reports/html/R1/text/thematic-findings.md

 Outlined below are the findings for this section.
 First, we present the main findings for the chapter, emphasizing notable insights in the data.
 This is followed by summaries of individual indicators organized by topic.

 - Local legal experts say the government fails to adequately respect judicial independence in two countries: Poland and Hungary, where the expert score is below 0.50, on a scale from 0 to 1.
-- n 23 EU Member States, at least half of respondents from the general population believe politicians use misinformation to shape public opinion.
+- In 23 EU Member States, at least half of respondents from the general population believe politicians use misinformation to shape public opinion.
 The only exceptions are Luxembourg, Denmark, the Netherlands, and Finland.
 - In two-thirds of EU Member States, most people think government officials attack or discredit the media and civil society groups that criticize them.

 ### Government respect for the constitution and political opponents

 - The average score for the expert indicator of **government respect for term limits, the law-making process, and opposing voices** among the 27 EU Member States is 0.71 (<a class="crossref" href="#R1F18">Figure 22</a>).
-Finland scored the highest at 0.92, while three Member States have scores below 0.50: Hungary (0.41), Slovakia (0.44) and Poland (0.48).
+Finland scored the highest at 0.92, while three Member States have scores below 0.50: Hungary (0.41), Slovakia (0.44), and Poland (0.48).
-- In 23 Member States, at least half of respondents agree that **top government officials of the national government blame different members of society for domestic problems** (<a class="crossref" href="#R1F20">Figure 24</a>), and in 9 Member States, the majority of respondents believe that **top government officials censor opposition voices domestically** (<a class="crossref" href="#R1F19">Figure 23</a>).
+- In 23 Member States, at least half of respondents agree that **top government officials of the national government blame different members of society for domestic problems** (<a class="crossref" href="#R1F20">Figure 24</a>), and in nine Member States, the majority of respondents believe that **top government officials censor opposition voices domestically** (<a class="crossref" href="#R1F19">Figure 23</a>).
-- In 21 Member States, the majority of respondents agree that **top government officials of the national government attack or discredit opposition parties** (<a class="crossref" href="#R1F21">Figure 25</a>), however in just 8 Member States the majority of respondents agree that **top government officials prosecute and convict members of opposition parties** (<a class="crossref" href="#R1F22">Figure 26</a>).
+- In 21 Member States, the majority of respondents agree that **top government officials of the national government attack or discredit opposition parties** (<a class="crossref" href="#R1F21">Figure 25</a>), however in just eight Member States the majority of respondents agree that **top government officials prosecute and convict members of opposition parties** (<a class="crossref" href="#R1F22">Figure 26</a>).
 - In 23 Member States, the majority of respondents agree that **top government officials generate distractions from important issues** (<a class="crossref" href="#R1F23">Figure 27</a>).
 The four outliers, where fewer than half agree with this statement, are the Netherlands (43.1%), Luxembourg (39.7%), Finland (39.2%), and Denmark (30.0%).

 ### Government respect for judicial independence

 - The average score for the expert indicator of **government respect for judicial independence** among the 27 EU Member States is 0.68 (<a class="crossref" href="#R1F24">Figure 28</a>).
 In 25 Member States, the country-level score is at least 0.50; the exceptions being Poland (0.40) and Hungary (0.47).
 - In 11 Member States, the majority of respondents agree that **top government officials seek to limit the courts’ competences and freedom to interpret the law** (<a class="crossref" href="#R1F25">Figure 29</a>).
 In 13 Member States, the majority of respondents agree that **top government officials seek to influence the promotion and removal of judges** (<a class="crossref" href="#R1F27">Figure 31</a>).
 In 10 Member States, the majority agree that **top government officials refuse to comply with court rulings that are not in their favor** (<a class="crossref" href="#R1F26">Figure 30</a>).
-- There is considerable variance across the EU Member States regarding government respect for judicial independence; for example, in Bulgaria 76.9% of respondents agree that **government officials influence the promotion and removal of judges** while only 14.7% say the same in Sweden (<a class="crossref" href="#R1F27">Figure 31</a>).
+- There is considerable variance across the EU Member States regarding government respect for judicial independence; for example, in Bulgaria 76.9% of respondents agree that **government officials influence the promotion and removal of judges**, while only 14.7% say the same in Sweden (<a class="crossref" href="#R1F27">Figure 31</a>).

 ### Government respect for independent oversight